laboon/CS1632_Fall2017/exercises/2/exercise2.md

 ### Adding Appropriate Files and Pushing Back To GitHub

+1. Copy over all of the files from the exercises/2/LaboonCoin subdirectory.
+You may do this by first cloning down my repository (see instructions above) or downloading each individual file using the GitHub web interface.
-1. Ensure that you have completed the project.
+1. Ensure that you have completed the project - the
 2. Copy your files to the git repo's directory.
-3. Type `git add .`
+3. Type `git add .` (this will add all files to git)
-4. Type `git commit -am "final"`
+4. Type `git commit -am "final"` (this will commit them all)
-5. Type `git push origin master`
+5. Type `git push origin master` (this will push your changes up to GitHub)
 6. Go to https://github.com/YOUR_GITHUB_USERNAME/CS1632_Exercise2 in your browser and ensure that you see all of the files you expected to see.
+If you are truly paranoid (always a good thing in a software tester!), you can try to clone down your finished repo to a different computer and ensure it works on that other computer first.

 ### Submission

-Email me a link to repository (e.g., https://github.com/YOUR_GITHUB_USERNAME/CS1632_Exercise3) and the names and github usernames (as well as their actual names) of the people who worked on it.
-This should be done _before_ next Tuesday's class class (i.e., you have one week to work on it).
+Email me a link to repository (e.g., https://github.com/YOUR_GITHUB_USERNAME/CS1632_Exercise3) and the real names and github usernames of the people who worked on it.
+This should be done _before_ next Monday's class class (i.e., you have one week to work on it).

 ```
 Grading: